Space Travelers (2000 film)

 Space Travelers (スペーストラベラーズ, Supesutoraberaz) is a 2000 Japanese action-comedy-crime film directed by Katsuyuki Motohiro.
 The film stars Taiwanese-Japanese actor Takeshi Kaneshiro, Eri Fukatsu, Masanobu Andō, Hiroyuki Ikeuchi, Sawa Suzuki, Masahiro Kômoto, Teruo Takeno, Toshio Kakei and Ken Watanabe.
 The title of the movie is based on an anime that the character Fujimoto is obsessed with.
-A full-length straight to video animation film was released in mid-2000 named Space Travelers: The Animation also produced by Fuji Television Network and Robot films, which was both companies were also involved with the production of the live featured film.
+A full-length straight to video animation film was released in mid-2000 named Space Travelers: The Animation also produced by Fuji Television Network and Robot films, which involved both companies, which were also involved with the production of the live featured film.

 Plot

 Three men, who grew up together in the orphanage, wanting to finally realize their childhood dreams of living in paradise decide to rob a bank together.
 Nishiyama (Takeshi Kaneshiro), the leader, Takamura (Hiroyuki Ikeuchi), a very self-contained guy and Fujimoto (Masanobu Andō), an otaku obsessed by an anime called "Space Travelers".
 Their plan is very simple, enter the bank during closing time, take the money and leave within 5 minutes, then board a plane to paradise.
-Unfortunately for them, their plan did not go as planned since the bank manager and security guard decided to lock themselves in the bank vault that won't open until the next day instead of giving them the money.
+Unfortunately for them, their plan did not go as planned since the bank manager and security guard decided to lock themselves in the bank vault, which won't open until the next day, instead of giving them the money.
 Not able to reach the money and surrounded by cops, they are stuck in the bank.
 They then decide to use the remaining customers and staff as hostages to gather some time to plan an escape, but they soon realize that an escape is almost impossible.

-With the time passing, the hostages begin to sympathize with the three robbers and decide to help them.
-Nishiyama gets an idea that could help them, try to fool the police into thinking that they are more than what they are in reality.
-They all decide to take on the identity of a member of Fujimoto favorite anime and calling themselves "The Space Travelers".
-Strangely every one has a character that really corresponds to their personality and they will soon begin to develop a real association to their character, forgetting their own personality, as they all begin to be more active in the new improvised band of bank robbers.
+As time passes, the hostages begin to sympathize with the three robbers and decide to help them.
+Nishiyama gets an idea that could help them, and tries to fool the police into thinking that they are more than what they are in reality.
+They all decide to take on the identity of a member of Fujimoto's favourite anime and call themselves "The Space Travelers".
+Strangely, everyone has a character that really corresponds to their personality, and they will soon begin to develop a real association with their character, forgetting their own personality, as they all begin to be more active in the new improvised band of bank robbers.
 This matter doesn't help the police at all, confusing them even more as they try to solve the delicate hostage situation.